 He then defends Entrapta, although she warned him not to use the portal due to the possibility of error.
 Even so, she feels oligated to help him despite “her reservations about the safety of the portal itself” and he travels across dimensions, although not to the world he wanted.
 Ultimately, there is nothing she can do other than “shutting down the whole portal.”

-Apart from that, I talked more about her as a person in other stories, fleshing her out as a character:
+Apart from that, my friend talked more about her as a person in other stories, fleshing her out as a character:

 The fact that Entrapta didn’t pick up their magical signatures, on her computer, had been a miracle.
 It was a happy coincidence she had been in a deep sleep.
 She needed rest, especially since she had an older age than many of the princesses, who were in their teens, having lived and breathed for 30 years on the planet…Preparing to attack them with her prehensile hair, Adora stunned her with a regulation stun gun which she had taken from a Horde soldier…Although she was in a daze, she could hear Pearl and Adora utter a few stern words, “Entrapta…it’s time to talk,” while the others surrounded her in a semi-circle.
 The time for reckoning was at hand